 - The employer is not bound to hire the student upon graduation, nor is the student bound to accept employment with the employer.
 The student will be free to interview with other potential employers.

 - The employer is invited to make suggestions to the Program Supervisor, the School of Accounting Chairperson, or any other accounting faculty member so that the program can be improved.

 Responsibilities of the Student

-- Interested students should apply for the program by returning a completed application form (availble in the School of Accounting office) and resume to the School of Accounting Internship/Co-Op Supervisor.
+- Interested students should apply for the program by returning a completed application form (available in the School of Accounting office) and resume to the School of Accounting Internship/Co-Op Supervisor.